Want to strike fear into the heart of a brand-new online business owner? Ask them how to build a homepage that works for their online business.

 Link to cornerstone content pages.
 Cornerstone content pages are focused on a single subject you write about frequently on your site.
 They’re comprehensive resource pages about one topic.

-For example, in the early days of BIG Brand System, I wrote about a lot of design topics.
+For example, when I was in the beginning stages of this website, I wrote about a lot of design topics.

 One subject that always comes up when you talk about design is color.
 And color is baffling for non-designers!